SPPUTNIK/data-science-recources/README.md

 # data-science-recources
-the repository contains the most free and popular resources to learn all about data science
+In the repository we share some of the most free and popular resources to learn all about data science.

+#### Mathematics